 This feature wall idea is best used for the main wall – the one behind the cooking area – to anchor the scheme to the kitchen’s main purpose.
 Using open shelving allows the wall to serve as a backdrop for crockery displays, pictures and colourful cookbooks.

 Inject a splash of the on-trend shade with the help of a kitchen island.
-The use of the darker colour on the central island helps to make it stand out in a white or cream kitchen, making it feel more purposeful within the space.
+The use of the darker colour on the central island helps to make it stand out in a white or cream kitchen idea, making it feel more purposeful within the space.

 This idea is for those wanting the black kitchen look without committing to it in its entirety.
 This black kitchen island idea in the centre of the room complements the surrounding neutral kitchen very successfully.